Financing Option

 • Founders with predictable revenue

-• Clear payback models (SaaS, inventory, ARR-based)
+• Clear payback models (SaaS, inventory, AR-based)

 • Non-venture-scale businesses with strong unit economics